automl/amltk/docs/guides/tasks.md

 of tasks, with the possibility to create their own custom events to hook into.

-!!!
-Note "Provided Extensions of `Task`"
+!!! info "Provided Extensions of `Task`"

     * [`CommTask`][byop.scheduling.CommTask]s are tasks which are given a [`Comm`][byop.scheduling.Comm] as their first argument